 While on Pender, you will find no shortage of things to fill your day.
 Whether it is visiting an artist’s studio, enjoying the great outdoors, stepping back in time with a visit to our museum or rejuvenating your body with a spa treatment, your needs can be fulfilled.
-You can visit our website for a list of current events, https://penderislandchamber.com/eventlist
+You can visit our website and visit our Business Directory or list of Current Events.

 Pender Island is home to many artists and craftspeople who operate art galleries, craft shops, and studios.
 Painting, photography, jewellery, glassware, pottery, wearable art and antiques are just some of the many and varied art forms.
 Many artists have studio hours where you can make personal visits.
 Some artists also attend the Saturday Farmers Market.

 You may want to time your visit to take in one of the annual art shows.
 The Pender Island Arts Council, Art Off The Fence, Le Petit Salon Art Show and the South Pender Easter Art Walk are some of the events you may want to take in.
 See the Events Calendar for dates.